oneapi-src/oneDPL/documentation/library_guide/kernel_templates/esimd/radix_sort.rst

 -------------------

 - Hardware: Intel® Data Center GPU Max Series.
-- Compiler: Intel® oneAPI DPC++/C++ 2023.2 and newer.
+- Compiler: Intel® oneAPI DPC++/C++ Compiler 2023.2 and newer.
+- Operating Systems:
+   - Red Hat Enterprise Linux* 9.2,
+   - SUSE Linux Enterprise Server* 15 SP5,
+   - Ubuntu* 22.04.
-- OS: RHEL 9.2, SLES 15 SP5, Ubuntu 22.04.
-Other distributions and their versions listed in `<https://dgpu-docs.intel.com/driver/installation.html>`_ should be supported accordingly however they have not been tested.
+   - Other distributions and their versions listed in `<https://dgpu-docs.intel.com/driver/installation.html>`_ should be supported accordingly, however they have not been tested.

 Known Issues